 How to sell a house without a realtor in Washington D.C.

-Key takeaways for Washington D.C.
-FSBO sellers
+Key takeaways for selling without a realtor in Washington D.C.

 Step 1: Make any necessary repairs